 Compliance program manual (PDF).

-If you are a contractor or vendor of HonorHealth, please read the information provided on the Federal False Claims Act, administrative remedies for false claims, state laws regarding the submission of false claims, the protections under these laws for people who report or file suit for alleged violations, and HonorHealth's policies regarding these issues.
-These laws and policies play an important role in detecting and preventing fraud, waste, and abuse in federal health care programs.
+If you are a contractor or vendor of HonorHealth, please read the information provided at the link below related to the Federal False Claims Act, administrative remedies for false claims, state laws regarding the submission of false claims, and the protections under these laws for people who report or file suit for alleged violations.
+These laws and policies play an important role in detecting and preventing fraud, waste, and abuse in federal and state-funded health care programs.